 Now, archetypes are an elemental tool for your writing because they help you create vibrant characters that are still relatable and realistic.

-So if you’re ready to take your storytelling to new heights, we’ve gathered 15 examples of archetypes to help shape the heroes, lovers, and outlaws of your next tantalizing tale.
+So if you’re ready to take your storytelling to new heights, I’ve gathered 15 examples of archetypes to help shape the heroes, lovers, and outlaws of your next tantalizing tale.

 Let’s dive in.